Selected recent reviews, press articles, and interviews.

 “Daniel Lippitsch discussed with academic and critic Anthony Downey the current relationship between art and politics and how this relationship claims its validity in this extraordinarily fast-paced and globally connected world, without losing its significance…”

-Review: SCTIW: Review of Uncommon Grounds: New Media and Critical Practices in the Middle East, 03 May 2016.
+Review: The Society for Contemporary Thought and the Islamicate World, 03 May 2016.
+Review of Uncommon Grounds: New Media and Critical Practices in the Middle East,

 “Uncommon Grounds is ultimately not only an engaging read but also a powerful plea to relevant academic disciplines to expand the lens through which we read the intellectual, political, and social histories of the Middle East.
 The book is a must read for students of the region and of media and visual cultures…” Review by Hanan Toukan, 2016.
 Link to book.